ethsana/sana-docs/docs/access-the-sana/light-nodes.md

-In general, *light mode* may be thought of as simply not participating in the activity of forwarding or storing chunks for other members of the swarm, these nodes are strictly consumers, who will pay BZZ in return for services rendered by *full nodes* - those contributing towards moving data around the network.
+In general, *light mode* may be thought of as simply not participating in the activity of forwarding or storing chunks for other members of the sana, these nodes are strictly consumers, who will pay BZZ in return for services rendered by *full nodes* - those contributing towards moving data around the network.